harness/developer-hub/release-notes/delegate.md

 This release introduces the following new features and enhancements:

 - A REST-based operation to fetch a delegate token value was introduced.
-The operation requires the user permission `core_delegate_edit`.
+The operation requires the Harness user role permission `Delegate: Create/Edit`.
 For information about other delegate token operations, see [Delegate Token Resource](https://apidocs.harness.io/tag/Delegate-Token-Resource).
 (DEL-5634)

 - The delegate installation UI was changed to include the `helm repo update harness` command as an option on the **Apply YAML and verify connection** page.
 Use this option to obtain the latest version information on the charts in the Harness Helm repository.
 For more information about the `update` command, see [Helm Repo Update](https://v3-1-0.helm.sh/docs/helm/helm_repo_update/) in the Helm Docs.
 (DEL-5540)